-QAnon has been on main stream Social Network Services (SNSs) for a long time before Facebook, Twitter, and YouTube realized that the poor reputation of QAnon conspiracy might induce more social problems.
+QAnon was present on mainstream social network working services (SNSs) for a long time before Facebook, Twitter, and YouTube realized that the poor reputation of the QAnon conspiracy might induce more social problems.
+QAnon followers tend to use violent rhetoric on Twitter~\cite{plancksamuel}.
 In 2020, these platforms removed thousands of QAnon accounts \cite{jacksonqanon}.
-Facing this reality, QAnon supporters began to look for new spirit home on SNSs, such as Parler and Telegram.
-Parler is a US micro-blog SNS and famous for Trump supporters discussion; there are active QAnon channels for QAnon discussion across various countries on Telegram~\cite{hoseini2021globalization}.
-QAnon is still cloaked in mystery but one thing for certain is that the COVID-19 infodemic has helped QAnon to become a wide-spreading movement.
+Facing this reality, QAnon supporters began to look for new spirit homes on SNSs, such as Parler and Telegram.
+Parler is a US micro-blog SNS and is famous for Trump supporters' discussions.
+There are active QAnon channels for QAnon discussions across various countries on Telegram~\cite{hoseini2021globalization}.
+QAnon is still cloaked in mystery but one thing that is certain is the COVID-19 infodemic has helped it spread around the world.